elldeeone/rusty-kaspa/docs/udp/block-mode.md

 - `--udp.block_queue=<N>`: bounded queue depth (default 32).
 - `--udp.block_max_bytes=<N>`: hard payload cap for fully reassembled blocks (default 1 MiB).
+- **Current payload shape:** BlockV1 carries full blocks only.
+Compact bodies remain a TODO and are intentionally deferred to a later phase.

 When disabled, the node behaves exactly like the Phase‑4 digest build.